Loss tolerant cross-Kerr enhancement via modulated squeezing

 \emph{Enhancing cross-Kerr interactions through Hamiltonian amplification ---} The cross-Kerr interaction between two photonic modes described by quantum harmonic oscillators is described by the Hamiltonian

 where we set $\hbar=1$, $ \chi$ is the cross-Kerr interaction strength and $a,a^{\dagger}$ and $b,b^{\dagger}$ are the bosonic annihilation and creation operators of each mode.

-Several strategies exist that use squeezing to enhance interactions involving quantum harmonic oscillators \cite{QIN20241}.
+In general, several strategies exist that use squeezing to enhance interactions involving quantum harmonic oscillators \cite{QIN20241}.
 However, these strategies typically require fine tuning to the system's parameters and often rest on assumptions about the initial state of the system and the parameter regimes considered.
 For example, the strategy developed in \cite{bartkowiak2014quantum} to enhance cross-Kerr interactions uses single-mode squeezing and phase shifters that are precisely tuned to the cross-Kerr strength $\chi$ and requires a certain class of initial states.
 These requirements make it challenging to implement the protocol in the laboratory without introducing more noise and photon losses.
 A recently introduced approach called \emph{Hamiltonian amplification} \cite{arenz2020amplification,burd2023experimental} can overcome these challenges.
 This strategy amplifies interactions by interspersing the free evolution with squeezing transformations along orthogonal quadratures to obtain an interaction enhancement independent of the initial state and parameter details.
+Below, we describe how cross-Kerr interactions can be enhanced through Hamiltonian amplification.